 The University’s Student Complaints Resolution Framework

-In response to the rising number of complaints, the University has set up a new Student Complaints Resolution Pathway that has 3 distinct stages.
+The University has set up a Student Complaints Resolution Pathway that has 3 stages:

 All complaints should start off at Stage 1.
 This means raising a complaint with the academic department where the problem arose or with the appropriate service outlet.
 The aim is that complaints should be solved quickly at a frontline level.

 Students should be clear at this point what their complaint is about, and what they would like done about it.
 If it is an academic complaint, students can first raise it with their personal tutor, course tutor, Departmental Senior Tutor, Director of Undergraduate or Postgraduate Studies, or another appropriate person.

 If the student is not satisfied with the decision at Stage 1, they can take it to Stage 2 - the formal departmental resolution stage.
 They need to complete a Stage 2 form and have some kind of written response from the first stage, the form (together with all supporting documents) should be sent to the Central Student Complaints Resolution Team, who will investigate by conferring with the Head of Department or Manager of Service in the specific areas named in the complaint.